openstack/training-guides/doc/upstream-training/source/slides/workflow-using-sandbox.rst

 Comment reply
 =============

-- Answering reviewer's comment(s) is a good manner.
+- Answering reviewer's comment(s) is a best practice.
 - Click 'Reply' and write your message, or just 'Done' for "Done" message.

 .. image:: ./_assets/sandbox-gerrit-checking-comment.png